 The Puzzles and what children learn

-Being Me In My World covers a wide range of topics, including a sense of belonging, welcoming others and being part of a school community, a wider community, and a global community; it also looks at children’s rights and responsibilities, working and socialising with others, and pupil voice.
+Being Me In My World covers a wide range of topics, including a sense of belonging, welcoming others and being part of a school community, a wider community and a global community; it also looks at children’s rights and responsibilities, working and socialising with others and pupil voice.

-Dreams and Goals aims to help children think about their hopes and dreams, their goals for success, what personal strengths are, and how to overcome challenges, via team work skills and tasks.
+Dreams and Goals aims to help children think about their hopes and dreams, their goals for success, what personal strengths are and how to overcome challenges, via team work skills and tasks.
 Children learn about experiencing and managing feelings of pride, ambition, disappointment, success; and they get to share their aspirations, the dreams and goals of others in different cultures/countries and their dreams for the world.

-Healthy Me covers two main areas of health: Emotional health (relaxation, being safe, friendships, mental health skills, body image, relationships with food, managing stress) and Physical health (eating a balanced diet, physical activity, rest and relaxation, keeping clean, drugs and alcohol, being safe, first aid) in order for children to learn that health is a very broad topic.
+Healthy Me covers two main areas of health: Emotional Health (relaxation, being safe, friendships, mental health skills, body image, relationships with food, managing stress) and Physical Health (eating a balanced diet, physical activity, rest and relaxation, keeping clean, drugs and alcohol, being safe, first aid) in order for children to learn that health is a very broad topic.

 Relationships has a wide focus, looking at diverse topics such as families, friendships, pets and animals, and love and loss.
 A vital part of this Puzzle is about safeguarding and keeping children safe; this links to cyber safety and social networking, as well as attraction and assertiveness; children learn how to deal with conflict, their own strengths and self-esteem.
-They have the chance to explore roles and responsibilities in families, and look at stereotypes.
-All Jigsaw lessons are delivered in an age- and stage-appropriate way so that they meet children’s needs.
+Children have the chance to explore roles and responsibilities in families and look at stereotypes.
+All Jigsaw lessons are delivered in an age and stage-appropriate way so that they meet children’s needs.
 Changing Me deals with change of many types, from growing from young to old, assertiveness, self-respect and safeguarding.
 Self and body image and accepting change are diverse subjects for children to explore.
 Each year group thinks about looking ahead, moving year groups or the transition to a new school.
 By the end of Year 2, children can recognise the physical differences between boys and girls.
 All year groups are taught to appreciate that some parts of our bodies are private.
 In a sensitive and age-appropriate way, all children are taught about consent and how to recognise and express it.
 This Puzzle links with the Science curriculum when teaching children about life cycles.

 Should you have any further questions about the teaching of PSHE at Maple Infants’ please do speak to the class teacher in the first instance.